FirstBlock-CosmosVal/firstblock.io/terms_of_use.md

 ## SECTION 4 - PRODUCTS OR SERVICES (if applicable)

 Certain products or services may be available exclusively online through the website.
-These products or services may have limited quantities and are subject to return or exchange only according to our Return Policy.

 We do not warrant that the quality of any products, services, information, or other material purchased or obtained by you will meet your expectations, or that any errors in the Service will be corrected.

 ## SECTION 5 - OPTIONAL TOOLS